Special Weather Statement issued for Northern Arctic Coast, Western Arctic Coast by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-07 09:54:00 CST Expires: 2022-12-07 12:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions can be obtained by calling 5 1 1.
-Road conditions can also be found at 511mn.org for Minnesota or 511wi.gov for Wisconsin.
-Target Area: Burnett; Douglas; Washburn WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON CST TODAY * WHAT...Snow.
-Additional snow accumulations of up to one inch. * WHERE...Douglas, Burnett and Washburn Counties. * WHEN...Until noon CST today. * IMPACTS...Plan on slippery road conditions.
+Effective: 2022-12-09 22:52:00 PST Expires: 2022-12-10 19:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
+Target Area: Ochoco-John Day Highlands WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 7 PM PST SATURDAY * WHAT...Mixed precipitation.
+Additional snow accumulations of 4 to 6 inches and ice accumulations of a light glaze.
+Winds gusting as high as 45 mph, will cause blowing and drifting of snow. * WHERE...Ochoco-John Day Highlands. * WHEN...Until 7 PM PST Saturday. * IMPACTS...Plan on slippery road conditions.
+Patchy blowing snow could significantly reduce visibility.
+Gusty winds could bring down tree branches.

 weather.gov